SamhithaSrini/cohere-sales-agent/README.md

 # Sales Support Agent — Cohere SDK

-A sales support agent built on `command-a-03-2025` that answers internal business questions about subscription data, enforces PII guardrails at three independent layers, self-heals on tool failures, and supports multi-turn conversations with context memory.
+A sales support agent built on `command-a-03-2025` that answers internal business questions about subscription data, enforces PII guardrails at three independent layers, self-heals on tool failures as well as the LLM-as-Judge findings, and supports multi-turn conversations with context memory.

 ---